Andrew Aaron, LICSW

-Many men are able to develop the kind of control they desire.
-With increase is muscular control, sensitivity to their arousal, greater awareness of their emotional state, increased capacity to relax and improved confidence, a man can possess the kind of control he seeks.
+Most men are able to develop the kind of control they desire.
+With an increase in muscular control, sensitivity to their arousal, greater awareness of their emotional state, an increased capacity to relax and improved confidence, a man can possess the kind of control he seeks.

-Contact Andrew Aaron, LICSW, AASECT at the number to the left to explore the potential of your success.
+Contact Andrew Aaron, LICSW at the number to the left to explore the potential of your success.

 Men take sex seriously!
 Effective sexual functioning provides men the confidence and self-esteem both in and out of the bedroom.
 Performing well sexually provides a man with power to stand confidently when with his partner, but to also own his power throughout the relationship.

 Conversely, if a man does not demonstrate the ability to complete his sexual responsibilities, such as lasting sufficiently long to please his partner, he may experience feelings of shame and inadequacy.
 Such a potently negative experience, can cast a man into a negative cycle of performance anxiety, a self-fulfilling prophecy of fear that can pollute every sexual experience thereafter.